AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ExternalReferenceType/Path.md

 ExternalReferenceType.Path Property
 ===================================
-AutomationML 2.1 APIGets and sets the path of the external CAEX file.
+Gets and sets the path of the external CAEX file.
 According to CAEX absolute and relative paths are allowed.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)